City-of-Helsinki/palautebot/README.md

   - Facebook page for palaute-bot

 ## Assebly for testing
-  - Install dependencies `python36 pip install -r requirements.txt`
+  - Install dependencies `python pip install -r requirements.txt`
-  - Create Database table `python36 manage.py migrate --settings=project.local_settings.py`
+  - Create Database table `python manage.py migrate`
   - Create a file to projects folder called local_settings.py
   - To make it work instantly you can use following names for the keys
     - `TWITTER_CONSUMER_KEY = ''